-Note first that for each case, the values of the log-likelihoods attained across all three runs are nearly the same.
+Notice first that for each case, the values of the log-likelihoods attained across all three runs are nearly the same.
 This gives a cross-check between the TAO and R codes that correct solutions to the MLE problem are computed.
 The iteration counts match between serial and parallel TAO runs, but R required significantly more iterations.
-In fact, in the larger problem, the iteration limit of 100 has been reached, hence further improvement may have been possible.
-Also, note that in the restricted case of the larger problem, R has managed to find a slightly better solution than TAO.
+In fact, in the larger problem the iteration limit of 100 has been reached, hence further improvement may have been possible.
+Also, notice that in the restricted case of the larger problem, R has managed to find a slightly better solution than TAO.
 These issues are not necessarily cause for alarm, since there may be differences between the two optimization methods and their implementations.

 We see that the R code is dramatically slower than the serial TAO code.
-For instance, the larger problem required over 2 days in R to solve either case, whereas the serial TAO code required only about 1-2 h.
+For instance, the larger problem required over two days in R to solve either case, whereas the serial TAO code required only about 1 to 2 hours.
 This observation should be viewed in light of the fact that neither the R nor TAO codes were carefully tuned for performance.
-Moving from serial TAO to parallel TAO, we see that either case of the larger problem can now be solved in about 7-8 min using at most 20 processes on 3 nodes.
-Therefore, computing the entire LRT for the larger problem has taken about 4 days in serial R compared with about 3:15 h in serial TAO and about 15 min in parallel TAO.
+Moving from serial TAO to parallel TAO, we see that either case of the larger problem can now be solved in about 7 to 8 minutes using at most 20 processes on 3 nodes.
+Therefore computing the entire LRT for the larger problem has taken about 4 days in serial R, compared to about 3:15 hours in serial TAO and about 15 minutes in parallel TAO.
 From Section 4, we would expect performance to scale well with additional parallel processes.

 Finally, we may compute the LRT for the two problems using the results in Table 6.
-For the (k = 50, n = 500) problem, we have $-2 \log \Lambda = 7012.87$.
-For the (k = 98, n = 1000) problem, the test statistic evaluates to $-2 \log \Lambda = 13547.70$.
-Under the $-2 \log \Lambda \simeq \chi_1^2$ approximation, we may correctly reject H_0 in both cases and conclude that the number of visits x_i to a counsellor has a significant effect on the log-odds of 'following the leader'.
+For the (k = 50, n = 500) problem we have $-2\log \Lambda = 7012.87$.
+For the (k = 98, n = 1000) problem the test statistic evaluates to $-2\log \Lambda = 13547.70$.
+Under the $-2\log \Lambda \simeq \chi_1^2$ approximation, we may correctly reject H_0 in both cases and conclude that the number of visits x_i to a counselor has a significant effect on the log-odds of "following the leader".

-In this problem, we considered a simple model with a single covariate but a large number of categories in the response.
-Note that a model with many covariates and perhaps a smaller number of categories also leads to a many-parameter situation, where parallel computing would be useful for obtaining MLEs.
-Note that covariates can easily be added at the counsellor level or perhaps at a less granular level such as the high school which employs the counsellor or its geographical region.
-Covariates at the student level are more granular, however, and would complicate the model significantly.
-Adding covariates at the student level would require the T_i 's to be split into smaller observations sharing common counsellors, and hence, the observations would no longer be independent.
+In this problem we considered a simple model with a single covariate but a large number of categories in the response.
+Notice that a model with many covariates and perhaps a smaller number of categories also leads to a many-parameter situation, where parallel computing would be useful for obtaining MLEs.
+Notice that covariates can easily be added for the counselor, or perhaps at a less granular level such as the high school which employs the counselor or their geographical region.
+Covariates at the student level are more granular however, and would complicate the model significantly.
+Adding covariates at the student level would require the T_i 's to be split into smaller observations sharing common counselors, and hence the observations would no longer be independent.

-6. Conclusions
+6 Conclusions

-We have demonstrated the effectiveness of computing MLEs in parallel using the random-clumped model as a test problem.
+We have demonstrated the effectiveness of computing MLEs in parallel using the Random-Clumped model as a test problem.
 TAO provided an environment to conduct numerical optimizations in parallel, requiring only an objective function, gradient vector, and Hessian matrix.
 The MLE procedure is just one example of an application that can benefit from this kind of parallel optimization.